 - special agent forensic accountant, who deals with the analyses of personal and business records of suspected criminals.

 One of the most notorious criminals, Chicago crime boss Al Capone was brought down in 1931.
-According to some accounting fun facts, Capone actually wanted to become a bookkeeper, but he couldn’t resist all the glamour of gangster life.
+According to some accounting fun facts, Capone wanted to become a bookkeeper.
+Still, he couldn’t resist all the glamour of gangster life.

-He has a natural talent for being a gangster and making money, but as his power and wealth grew, so did his violence.
-However, what ended his gangster career weren’t charges of violence, but tax evasion.
+He had a natural talent for being a gangster and making money, but as his power and wealth grew, so did his violence.
+However, what ended his gangster career weren’t charges of violence but tax evasion.